buaaplay/GalaxeaVLA/README.md

 | About dataset | Step in our dataset is 15 HZ, and image resolution in RLDS is 224 x 224.
 But the lerobot format dataset with full resolution (1280 x 720) will come soon. |
 |               |                                                              |
 |               |                                                              |

+## Acknowledgement

+This project builds upon prior work from the open-source community.
+The implementation was inspired by [open-pi-zero](https://github.com/allenzren/open-pi-zero), [OpenVLA](https://github.com/openvla/openvla), [Octo](https://github.com/octo-models/octo), and [Openpi](https://github.com/Physical-Intelligence/openpi), and the experiments make use of datasets including [OXE](https://github.com/google-deepmind/open_x_embodiment), [RDT](https://github.com/thu-ml/RoboticsDiffusionTransformer), [BridgeV2](https://github.com/rail-berkeley/bridge_data_v2), and [DROID](https://github.com/droid-dataset/droid).
+We sincerely thank the authors of these projects for making their code and data publicly available.

 ## 📜 Citation